ndd21/PHYS281/docs/demo-scripts.md

 # Python scripts

+<iframe width="560" height="315" src="https://www.youtube.com/embed/FWgddKdrBI0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 A Python @(script) is a file that generally contains a short self-contained set of instructions, i.e., lines of code, that perform a specific task.
 They are called scripts because they are read and interpreted by Python line-by-line in order from the first line to the last.

 !!! tip
     In reality scripts can be any length and do multiple things, but this is not recommended.
     If a script file is getting too long it can often be broken into several shorter files, with the required bits imported into a main script (see the tutorial on [importing modules](../demo-importing-modules/index.html)).

 A Python script file must have the `.py` suffix @(file extension).
 File names can be anything that your operating system allows, but it is recommended that they be short and descriptive of what the